The Vlasov-Poisson-Boltzmann/Landau system with polynomial perturbation near Maxwellian: Introduction

 \subsection{Strategies and ideas of the proof}

-In this subsection, we will explain main strategies and ideas of the proof for our results.
+In this subsection, we provide a brief overview of relevant literature and outline the key strategies employed in proving our results.

-In what follows we recall some known results on the Landau and Boltzmann equations with a focus on the topics under consideration in this paper, particularly on global existence and large-time behavior of solutions to the spatially inhomogeneous equations in the perturbation framework.
-For global solutions to the renormalized equation with large initial data, we mention the classical works by \cite{DL, DL2, L, V2, V3, DV, AV}.
-We mention \cite{CH, CH2} for the best regularity results available for the Boltzmann equation without cut-off.
-For the stability of vacuum, see \cite{L2, G5, C2} for the Landau, cutoff and non-cutoff Boltzmann equation with moderate soft potential respectively.
+We begin by revisiting established findings in the context of the Landau and Boltzmann equations, with a particular focus on the aspects central to this paper—namely, the global existence and long-term behavior of solutions to spatially inhomogeneous equations within the perturbation framework.
+To shed light on the global solutions of the renormalized equation, particularly in the presence of substantial initial data, we draw attention to classic works such as \cite{DL, DL2, L, V2, V3, DV, AV}.